TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/pruicss_pwm/pruicss_pwm.md

 - Each PWM output can have distinct PWM period (NOTE: Current SDK examples uses same period, but it can be modified)

 ## SysConfig Features supported

-    - Pinmuxing can be done from Additional Settings of PRU(ICSS) sysconfig module
+- Pinmuxing can be done from Additional Settings of PRU(ICSS) SysConfig module

 ## Example Usage